Modify File Permissions with chmod

 Linux users and groups guide next.

 All file system objects on Unix-like systems have three main types of permissions: read, write, and execute access.
-Permissions are bestowed upon three possible classes: the user, the usergroup, and all system users.
+Permissions are bestowed upon three possible classes: the owner, the group, and all other system users.

 To view the file permissions of a set of files, use: